-Core Relief Items (CRIs) sometimes known as Non Food items (NFIs) are items other than food used in humanitarian contexts when providing assistance to those affected by natural disasters or crisis.
+Core Relief Items (CRIs), also known as Non Food items (NFIs), are items other than food distributed to those affected by natural disasters or crises.
 In Syria, UNHCR’s CRI kits include essential household items such as mattresses, blankets, plastic sheets, containers for water, cooking utensils and hygiene kits.
-In addition, other items can be added to the kits during times of extra hardship, such as rechargeable fans in very hot weather and portable heaters, rubber boots, sleeping bags and winter clothes during the harsh winters in Syria.
+Other items are added during times of extra hardship, such as rechargeable fans and portable heaters, rubber boots, sleeping bags and winter clothes.

 In 2017, UNHCR in Syria reached more than 3,500,000 vulnerable people with at least one Core Relief Item in 14 governorates.

 Out of the current 13.1 million people in need, there are 5.6 million facing particularly acute needs.
 Amongst these, six population groups are deemed most vulnerable due to exposure to risk factors such as besiegement, hostilities, displacement and limited access to basic goods and services.

 In 2017, UNHCR participated in 16 inter-agency convoys through 29 rounds, delivering multi-sectoral humanitarian assistance to internally displaced people in 21 locations in five governorates (Rural Damascus, Damascus, Homs, Idleb, Deir-es-Zour).
 Through crossline missions to hard-to-reach areas, 381,905 individuals received assistance.

 A total of 56 cross-border convoys took place in 2017: 31 through the Bab Al Hawa crossing in Turkey and 25 through the Ramtha crossing in Jordan.
 These missions provided core relief items for 479,880 individuals in the Daraa, Quneitra, and Idlib governorates.